American Communist Party (2024): Domestic affairs

-Al-Din argues that his political movement is not against women, but opposes the "effeminization" of men, while Hinkle stated he would "protect our youth from trans terrorists and propagandists".
+While it has been described as anti-feminist, Al-Din has argued that his political movement is not against women, but opposes the "effeminization" of men.
+According to Elad Nehorai, Hinkle has a documented history of transphobia; Hinkle stated in April 2023 that he would "protect our youth from trans terrorists and propagandists".
 Hinkle also wrote: "The US celebrates 'Pride Month' on June 1st.
 America is run by pedophiles, [while] Russia celebrates International Day for the Protection of Children on June 1st".
-ACP opposed Cuba's legalization of gay marriage.
-Hinkle's personal list of political demands included banning "ANTIFA street terrorism", introducing "patriotic education", pardoning participants in the January 6 Capitol attack, and "deporting" the Bush family, Clinton family, Barack Obama, Mike Pompeo, and John Bolton to the International Criminal Court.
-At the same time, Hinkle and Haz Al-Din argue that "the most absurd aspects of wokism" were intentionally designed to prop up the "dissident right", cautioning that this right is "‘dissident’ only in the most superficial and empty sense of the dominant order."
+Hinkle and the MAGA Communists opposed Cuba's legalization of gay marriage.

 ACP leaders have described America as "occupied by" a Zionist "international monopoly cartel", and argued that the American working class must ally with the MAGA movement to fight "globalists" like George Soros.
+In October 2025, ACP leader Haz Al-Din told China Daily that the United States government is controlled by the "Epstein network" to serve "a small private cabal", which is why the US demonizes China (which he argued is outside of the Epstein network's control).